Fast Evaluation of Unbiased Atomic Forces in ab initio Variational Monte Carlo via the Lagrangian Technique: Application to organic molecules in rMD17 dataset

-{ } Table~{\ref{tab:rmse}} also lists the HF, MP2, CCSD, and DFT results.
-For ethanol, $\omega$B97X-D3BJ and $\omega$B97M-D3BJ perform exceptionally well, yielding $<$ 1 kcal mol$^{-1}$ \AA$^{-1}$ errors relative to CCSD(T).
-Interestingly, this trend is not universal across molecules.
-For benzene, the VMC RMSE is 2.69 kcal mol$^{-1}$ \AA$^{-1}$, whereas $\omega$B97X-D3BJ and $\omega$B97M-D3BJ exceed 3 kcal mol$^{-1}$ \AA$^{-1}$.
-For malonaldehyde, VMC yields 3.81 kcal mol$^{-1}$ \AA$^{-1}$, while the $\omega$B97 functional family gives $\sim$ 6 kcal mol$^{-1}$ \AA$^{-1}$.
-For ethanol, Slootman et al.~{\cite{slootman2024accurate}} compared VMC with dispersion-corrected PBE-TS and PBE0-MB, finding RMSE(PBE0-MBD) $<$ RMSE(VMC) $<$ RMSE(PBE-TS); that is, VMC performed between a GGA and a hybrid GGA.
+{ } Table~{\ref{tab:rmse}} also lists the HF, MP2, CCSD, and other DFT results for all three molecules.
+For ethanol, $\omega$B97X-D3BJ and $\omega$B97M-D3BJ yield $\sim$ 1 kcal mol$^{-1}$ \AA$^{-1}$ RMSEs relative to CCSD(T).
+Slootman et al.~{\cite{slootman2024accurate}} compared VMC with dispersion-corrected PBE-TS and PBE0-MB, finding RMSE(PBE0-MBD) $<$ RMSE(VMC) $<$ RMSE(PBE-TS); that is, VMC performed between a GGA and a hybrid GGA.
 Our results reproduce this trend.
-For all the three compounds, HF shows the worst RMSE among the tested method, while MP2 shows a very good performance.

-{ } These results suggest that our unbiased VMC appears advantageous over DFT when one must treat chemically diverse sets of compounds (e.g., for generating general purpose machine-learning datasets) because VMC accuracy shows less system-dependence.
-However, in terms of closeness to the CCSD(T) reference values, VMC is outperformed by MP2 for the three compounds.
-Although VMC offers a more favorable scaling with the number of electrons (typically, $O(N^{3})$~\cite{esler2008quantum}} and $O(N^{4-5})$ for VMC and MP2, respectively) and is naturally suitable for parallelization, the large prefactor in practical VMC implementations complicates any conclusion about superior wall time efficiency.
-Consequently, the question of which method can deliver forces close to CCSD(T) accuracy at a cost lower than the CCSD(T) reference remains unresolved in the present study due to the limited number of test cases.
-A broader benchmark --- covering more chemically varied systems and also including DMC benchmark --- is a promising future work.
+Interestingly, this trend is not universal across the molecules.
+For benzene, the VMC-unbiased and VMC-optimized RMSEs are 2.18(1) kcal mol$^{-1}$ \AA$^{-1}$ and 2.54(1) kcal mol$^{-1}$ \AA$^{-1}$, respectively, whereas $\omega$B97X-D3BJ and $\omega$B97M-D3BJ are worse than the VMC ones, exceeding 3 kcal mol$^{-1}$ \AA$^{-1}$.
+For malonaldehyde, both the VMC-unbiased and VMC-optimized RMSEs yield large RMSEs, 7.00(1) kcal mol$^{-1}$ \AA$^{-1}$ and 7.19(1) kcal mol$^{-1}$ \AA$^{-1}$, respectively.
+Not only the VMCs but also PBE0-D3BJ and $\omega$B97 functional family give large RMSEs in order of $\sim$ 5-8 kcal mol$^{-1}$ \AA$^{-1}$.
+For all three compounds, HF or SVWN shows the worst RMSE among the tested methods, while MP2 shows a very good performance.
+These results demonstrate that our unbiased VMC forces appear advantageous over biased VMC ones in terms of accuracy.
+However, VMC is outperformed by MP2 for all three compounds.
+Although VMC offers a more favorable scaling with the number of electrons (typically, $O(N^{3})$~\cite{esler2008quantum}} and $O(N^{4-5})$ for VMC and MP2, respectively) and is naturally suitable for parallelization, the large prefactor in practical VMC implementations complicates any conclusion about superior wall-time efficiency (e.g., VMC is roughly a factor of 100 heavier than MP2 for ethanol).